17 essential tips to help you with hydroponic gardening

 3. Ebb and flow

-This is the most recognised system of hydroponics and also the most complex, it involves, a cycle of flooding the nutrient rich water medium, and then draining it into a reservoir tray.
+The process involves a cycle of flooding the nutrient rich water (medium), and then draining it into a reservoir tray.

 filling the tray with water and planting seedlings directly into the an ECA base.